A GUIDE TO VISITING BOLOGNA

 where to eat

 While exploring the city center near the Two Towers, be sure to pop into a Salumeria.
-This is where you will find the freshest meats, cheeses, tortellini, and olives (oh, the Italian olives Mmm..)
+This is where you’ll find the freshest meats, cheeses, tortellini, and olives (oh, the Italian olives Mmm..)
 If you’re looking for something on the go, most shops have the option to create a sandwich with your meat and cheese of choice.

 This was a recommendation by Nicoletta, a local who owns a lovely floral shop (Stagni in Fiore) in the city center.
 She said it is one of her favorite restaurants, and after my first visit, it also became mine.
 I had hoped to try other restaurants in the area, but there were so many delicious options on the menu that I couldn’t resist returning night after night.
-Update: I returned to Bologna a few months later for the Christmas Holidays and to visit Nicoletta who I stayed in touch with after my previous trip.
-She closed her floral shop early and took me to another of her favorite restaurants.
-Bologna during the Holidays is beautiful and we had the most wonderful evening together, but as far as restaurants, Trattoria Baraldi, which I of course visited again, is still at the top of my list.

 Bologna’s most traditional dish is tortellini in brodo (tortellini in broth) and is a mix between a soup and a pasta dish.
 Personally, I found it a bit underwhelming but I definitely recommend ordering the Tagliatelle al ragu as well as the tortelloni di ricotta al burro e oro o burro e salvia (ricotta tortelloni with a butter sage sauce).
 For dessert order a slice of la torta tenerina (flourless chocolate cake) along with a glass of white wine.